Cooperative Learning – The Academic Benefits

 • Monitor/Facilitator – Keep the group on track.

-• Time Keeper – Keep an eye on the clock to ensure the task is being completed in the time allotted.
+• Time Keeper – Ensure the task is completed within the time allotted.

-• Cheerleader/Encourager – Make sure all comments and criticism within the team are positive and purposeful.
+• Cheerleader/Encourager – Ensure all comments and criticisms within the team are positive and purposeful.

 • Materials Manager – Retrieve and return supplies needed for the project.